 Tennessee Breweries need good clean water in Eastern Tennessee.
 These breweries can hop you up on their local ingredients.
 The Brewer Tour is sure to please any person who loves a good beer that the best breweries in Tennessee make!

-These were just the places we could find online and when we went in person to these areas.
+These were just the places we could find online, and when we went to these areas in person.
 Some places have odd closing times and days off, so make sure they fit into your schedule before making your itinerary.
 None of these places paid us or are represented by us.
 We want everyone to have a great Amish Adventure, and these places should make great additions to the points of interest along the way.